dell/omnia/docs/source/Troubleshooting/FAQ.rst

 .. image:: ../images/ImportSCPiDRAC_fail.png

-**Resolution**: The target server may be hung during the booting process.
+**Potential Cause**: The target server may be hung during the booting process.

 **Resolution**: Bring the target node up and re-run the script.